Oluwafisayomi-P-Folaranmi/spring-web-applications/0x03-basic-e-commerce/0x04-Models/0x02-User_Management/0x03-User_Entity/README.md

 ### **Entity Class**

-The table schema that we have generated can be mapped to an entity.
+The table schema that we have designed can be mapped to an entity.

 ```java
 public class User {